Maple Avenue - Cycling Facility Design Feasibility Assessment

 also, at least 2 large hills on this route. will make it more of a magnet for electric bikes and scooters (perhaps incautious use of them), not perhaps so much human pedal power bikes. signage should reflect maximum speeds for ebikes, etc.

-ld mack almost 4 years ago
+ld mack over 4 years ago

 characters left